 Being treated as a private patient in a public hospital is sometimes necessitated by location.
-For example, if you live in an area that does not have a private hospital with which your fund has an agreement.
+For example, if you live in an area that does not have a private hospital with which your health insurance fund has an agreement.

-At the time of admission you will be asked if you wish to go private in a public hospital.
-Some public hospitals will encourage you to choose to be treated as a private patient, as they can make more money.
-Going private won't put you ahead of other patients awaiting services, as once admitted, all patients are required to be treated on a needs-must basis.
+At the time of admission, you will be asked if you wish to go private in a public hospital.
+Some public hospitals will encourage you to choose to be treated as a private patient, as they can make more money – but it's up to you.

 The key points of being a private patient in a private hospital

 Because public health is available to every eligible Australian, those with private health insurance can still choose to be treated as a public patient in a public hospital.
-As a public patient, your treatment is covered by Medicare including all eligible accommodation, doctor services, diagnostic tests and medications.
+As a public patient, your treatment is covered by Medicare.
+This includes all eligible accommodation, doctor services, diagnostic tests and medications.
 Drawbacks of being treated as a public patient include:

 - Your doctor is allocated to you by the hospital.

 - You might not have the option of a private room.

 - You’re subject to more extensive waiting lists for elective surgery.